 - Firstly, we recommended the removal altogether of section 25 of the Constitution.
-This is a section that still enables the states to disenfranchise people on the basis of race. - Secondly, the Panel recommended the removal of section 51(26), otherwise known as the race power. - Thirdly, the Panel recommended that a new power section 51A be inserted to replace 51/26.
-This new section 51A would contain a preambular statement and give the Commonwealth Parliament the power to pass laws for Aboriginal and Torres Strait Islander peoples. - Fourth the Panel recommended the insertion of a non-discrimination provision - section 116A.
-Such a provision would prohibit the Commonwealth, States and Territories from discriminating on the basis of race, colour or ethnic or national origin, but would still allow for laws to address the effects of past discrimination, to overcome disadvantage amongst a group of people, or to protect the culture or heritage of any group.
+This is a section that still enables the states to disenfranchise people on the basis of race. - Secondly, the Panel recommended the removal of section 51(26), otherwise known as the race power. - Thirdly, the Panel recommended that a new power- section 51A be inserted to replace s 51(26).
+This new section 51A would contain a preambular statement and give the Commonwealth parliament the power to pass laws for Aboriginal and Torres Islander peoples.

-The Fifth recommendation was the insertion of a new section 127A that affirms English as the national language of Australia and recognises Aboriginal and Torres Strait Islander languages as a part of our national heritage.
+- Fourth the Panel recommended the insertion of a non-discrimination provision - section 116A.
+Such a provision would prohibit the Commonwealth, States and Territories from discriminating on the basis of race, colour or ethnic or national origin, but would still allow for laws to address the effects of past discrimination, to overcome disadvantage amongst a group of people, or to protect the culture or heritage of any group. - The fifth recommendation was the insertion of a new section 127A that affirms English as the national language of Australia and recognises Aboriginal and Torres Strait Islander languages as a part of our national heritage.

-The Commonwealth Parliament passed the Act of Recognition in 2013 to ensure that this matter is progressed by Parliament within two years.
+The Commonwealth Parliament passed the Act of Recognition in 2013 to ensure that this matter is progressed by parliament within two years.
 The recommendations of our panel are now being considered by a committee of the Commonwealth Parliament, Chaired by Ken Wyatt MP with Senator Nova Peris as Deputy Chair.
-This committee is tasked with the responsibility of finalising the question or proposition to be put to Parliament in the form of a Bill, and then to the Australian voters by way of a Referendum.
+This committee is tasked with the responsibility of finalising the question or proposition to be put to parliament in the form of a bill, and then to the Australian voters by way referendum.

 The call for constitutional recognition of Aboriginal and Torres Strait Islander peoples is not new.
 Throughout the last century many Indigenous groups and leaders have noted the glaring omission in the founding document of our nation state.
-Most notable were the 1967 Referendum campaigners, who helped bring about one of the most successful Referendums in our country's history.
-This was no mean feat, as a double majority was required - that is a majority of 'yes' votes by those eligible to vote in a majority of the states.
+Most notable were the 1967 referendum campaigners, who helped bring about one of the most successful referendums in our country's history.
+This was no mean feat, as a double majority is required - that is a majority of yes votes by those eligible to vote and a majority of the states.

-Australia does not have a very good record of voting 'yes' in a Referendum, with only 8 out 44 Referendums delivering a successful outcome.
-The 1967 Referendum was won with more than a 90% 'yes' vote, making it a great source of inspiration - a testament not only to the perseverance and hard work of those who campaigned for decades to bring about this reform; but to all Australians who voted overwhelmingly to end the constitutional exclusion of Aboriginal people from the national polity.
+Australia does not have a very good record of voting yes in a referendum, with only 8 out 44 referendums delivering a successful outcome.
+The 1967 Referendum was won with more than a 90% yes vote, making it a great source of inspiration - a testament not only to the perseverance and hard work of those who campaigned for decades to bring about this reform; but to all Australians who voted overwhelmingly to end the constitutional exclusion of Aboriginal people from the national polity.